 For the most part billing systems don’t directly collect personal consumer information, other than the information used for billing purposes.
 Therefore, finance leaders who wish to store confidential customer data in their billing solution should be able to do so by making a few minor configuration adjustments.
 This capability, as well as providing customers with the ability to choose which personal information will be stored in the billing platform.
 This allows them to configure security and access rules keeps you in compliance with both the CCPA and GDPR regulations.

 Although this standard doesn’t apply to issues of security, ASC 606 and IFRS 15 are requirements that companies must satisfy before they can recognize revenue.
 Both private and public companies must adhere to ASC 606 and IFRS 15.
 This is challenging for those who deploy dynamic and complicated pricing tactics such as recurring revenue models.

 The right billing system should enable companies to easily configure how they recognize revenue for various products.
 They should be able to align any pricing model to globally accepted accounting principles using a rules-based engine for any industry, geography, and business model.

 Ensure Data Security and Regulatory Compliance

 While data breaches do happen, you need to do everything possible to lessen exposure.
 As an industry-leading cloud-based billing solution provider, BillingPlatform delivers the protection organizations need to keep confidential data secure and minimize regulatory risk.
-As a company, we continually monitor the regulatory environment in order to provide our customers with the capabilities and expertise needed to adhere to data security measure and maintain regulatory compliancy.
+As a company, we continually monitor the regulatory environment in order to provide our customers with the capabilities and expertise needed to adhere to data security measures and maintain regulatory compliance.